ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzureNotebook/README.md

 # Clone Azure Notebook

+The following button will take you to the hosted Azure notebook project.
+From there you can click 'Clone' to cloen the project into your own Azure Notebook account.

 [![Azure Notebooks](https://notebooks.azure.com/launch.svg)](https://notebooks.azure.com/anon-cbd95a/projects/load-azure-blob-to-azure-synap)

-# This notebook documents the URLs and sample code to access the COVID-19 data published by Definitive Health Care and how it can be loaded into Azure Synapse or Azure SQL DB
+## This notebook documents the URLs and sample code to access the COVID-19 data published by Definitive Health Care and how it can be loaded into Azure Synapse or Azure SQL DB

 URL of the curated data